Module Catalogue 2025/26

 On completion of this unit students should be able to:

-• Understand the main ideas and methods of physics and be able to apply understanding to solve problems.
+• Apply the main ideas and methods of physics to solve problems.

 • Describe phenomena in terms of geometrical, pictorial and mathematical models.

-• Appreciate theoretical structure and develop ability to apply this to the techniques of experimental physics.
+• Apply theoretical structure to the techniques of experimental physics.

 • Work in a consistent set of units.